 At the moment Doel and Tihange nuclear power plants have already facilities where spent fuel elements are stored safely.
 The current storage facility is increasingly coming closer to the limit.
 Once the existing storage facilities are full, it will no longer be possible to store new spent fuel elements.
-If this is the case, then after the final shutdown of the nuclear power plants (as currently foreseen in 2025) it will not be possible to start with the dismantling.
+If this is the case, then after the final shutdown of the nuclear power plants it will not be possible to start with the dismantling.
 So additional safe temporary storage facilities are required.

 What happens to spent fuel elements?

 After 3 to 4 years in the reactor core the energy in a fuel element is depleted and it is permanently removed from the reactor core.
 These spent fuel elements still contain a lot of heat and emit radiation.
 To cool down, they are placed in a water basin in a reinforced building at the nuclear power plant for a period of 5 to 10 years.

 In the Tihange nuclear power plant the elements will be moved, after cooling down for a few years, to another specially designed building where they are also stored under water.
 So called “wet storage”.

 In Doel, the so-called “dry storage” was already selected in the past.
 After first cooling in the water basin, the elements are moved under water to strong, specially designed casks, which are then stored in a building: the so-called fuel container building.
 The building has already been safely in use since 1995.